LEEP-Modelling-Team/ChessScape_manager/README.md

 # ChessScape Manager

-This repository allows to retrieve and process the Chess-Scape climate projections at 1km resolution produced by the UK Centre for Ecology and Hydrology from the Met-Office UKCP18 Climate Projections.
+This repository allows to download and process the Chess-Scape climate projections at 1km resolution produced by the UK Centre for Ecology and Hydrology from the Met-Office UKCP18 Climate Projections.

 ## FEATURES
 Two main features are contained in this repository:
-    1 - Automatic bulk download of the data through FTP from CEDA: bulk_downloader.py 2 - Re-organise the data: rechunk_chess.py
+1. Automatic bulk download of the data through FTP from CEDA: bulk_downloader.py
+2. Re-organise the data: rechunk_chess.py

 ## USE
 **1 - BULK DOWNLOADER: bulk_downloader.py**